jgmcalpine/ArkSwap/README.md

 - **Game Theory:** To breed a rare fish, Kenji must pay a fee and "burn" two parent VTXOs to create a child.
 That child inherits not just DNA from its parents, but also the value of the minting fee.
 A gen 1 fish, then, can be redeemed for 2000 satoshis.
 A gen 2 fish for 4000 and so on...
 - **The Value:** If Kenji gets bored, he can "Smash the Piggy Bank."
 He performs a Unilateral Exit to Layer 1.
 The art (metadata) is lost, but the **1,000 sats** (or more if it is a greater generation) stored inside the fish are returned to his Bitcoin wallet.

+## 🚧 In Progress: ArkWatch (Protocol Auditor)

+We are currently building **ArkWatch**, a dedicated block explorer and scoring engine for Ark Service Providers (ASPs).

+While ArkSwap demonstrates the _Application Layer_ (Building on Ark), ArkWatch targets the _Infrastructure Layer_ (Verifying Ark).
+It proves that Ark's trustless nature is not just a theoretical claim, but an auditible fact visible on the Bitcoin blockchain.

+**The Research Scope:**

+- **Chain Indexing:** Building a custom indexer to scan Bitcoin Regtest for ASP footprint (Round Transactions and Pool UTXOs).
+- **Solvency Analysis:** Tracking **Total Value Locked (TVL)** versus **Unilateral Exit Volume** to detect liquidity crunches or bank runs in real-time.
+- **The Scorecard:** An algorithmic grading system (A-F) that quantifies the safety, reliability, and efficiency of an ASP based purely on public chain data.

 ## 🧠 Technical Deep Dive: Under the Hood

 This repo implements complex Bitcoin cryptography from scratch to achieve these features.